MicrosoftDocs/dynamics-365-customer-engagement/ce/Universal-Resource_scheduling/extending-urs-step-by-step.md

 #### Update the Requirement Main Form

 1. In the Language solution form, in the left navigation menu, select the Resource Requirement entity and then select Forms
-1. In the ribobn bar to the right of the left navigation menu, click Add Subcomponents
+1. In the ribbon bar to the right of the left navigation menu, click Add Subcomponents
 1. Select the form named Information with a Form Type of Main and click Finish (If presented with a Missing Required Components dialog, select No, do not include required components.)
 1. Select the added Information form and open the form editor
 1. In the top ribbon select Insert > Section > Two Columns to insert a new section on the form